Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "However difficult life may seem, there is always something you can do and succeed at."
+> "Don't ever be afraid to put yourself in a lesser position so that you can learn something from someone who knows more."
-> — **Stephen Hawking**
+> — **Steve Harvey**

 ---